 - If you’re feeling overwhelmed by Instagram, as I was, Christina McEvoy’s course Insta Success can give you a great foundation – and what I loved about the course is that’s it’s not just about Instagram.
 She doesn’t just focus on how to go viral, but more on use the platform to benefit your business goals, even without a huge audience.
 She goes over everything from creating high-quality content (photography, engaging captions, what to do with hashtags, etc.), to creating your media kit and negotiating deals with brands.
 (And she’s certainly teaching from experience: She used brand deals from her Instagram to travel the world for years with her husband and two sons.)
 NOTE: If you enter my name, Ketti Wilhelm, in the “Referral” box at check-out, Christina will know I sent you and I’ll get a small commission.
 Thank you!

 Graphic Design – Canva (& a real professional designer)

 I’m really happy that Canva exists because it’s much simpler (and cheaper) than Photoshop or other software.
-The paid version gets you advanced features and quality stock images, but I just use the free version (mostly to make my Pinterest images and simple graphics like this one for my Instagram).
+I mostly use it to make my Pinterest images and simple graphics like this one for my Instagram.

 For when you’re tired of Canva and looking for a real graphic designer, I highly recommend Hollis Callas.
-She created my Tilted Map logo – and if that’s not enough, she’s done work for Samsung and Metallica (yes, the band Metallica).
+She created my Tilted Map logo – and if that’s not enough, she’s done work for Samsung, Metallica (yes, the band Metallica), and lots of other big names.
 You can check out her beautiful patten designs on her Instagram.